 Get into the heart of Zambia’s premier wildlife hotspot… luxury bushcamps, excellent cuisine and top notch Professional Guides

-Bangweulu Swamps north of Kasanka National Park in eastern Zambia is a birder's paradise and holds a massive population of Black Lechwe
+Bangweulu Swamps north of Kasanka National Park in east is a birder's paradise and holds a massive population of Black Lechwe

-Chimfunshi is a chimpanzee orphanage and sanctuary that started in 1983 allows visitors on a self-cater basis on the farm in northern Zambia
+Chimfunshi is a chimpanzee orphanage and sanctuary that started in 1983 allows visitors on a self-catering basis on the farm

 Kafue National Park, ideal for first timers and seasoned African travellers, southern Africa's best spot for a balloon safari over the Busanga Plains

 One of Africa's better kept secrets, Kasanka National Park plays host to Africa's largest mammal migration every November and December

 Home to Africa's 2nd largest wildebeest migration which is at its very best in November ideally combined with Kasanka for the annual bat migration

 Near the border on the Zambezi River at Victoria Falls you'll find Livingstone, a safari launch point into the four neighbouring countries

 Designated in 1972 Lochinvar is known for it's Kafue lechwe, birdlife, hot springs, echoing rocks and caves, remnants of Iron Age villages and baobabs

 The Lower Zambezi National Park includes a handful of excellent camps and safari lodges along the lower stretch of the Zambezi River